fedang/fedang.net/content/posts/pointer-tagging/index.md

 The Linux kernel uses the bit 47 to distinguish between user and kernel address space[^mmap].
 This means that in user space, bits 63:47 will always be zero.

-Linux 4.14 added support for 5-level paging, which allows *57-bit virtual addresses*.
+Linux 4.14 added support for 5-level paging, which allows *57-bit virtual addresses*[^linux5page].
 Everything said above applies, but for bit 56 instead of 47.
 By default, addresses above 47-bit will not be allocated for user space[^page5].